server-imp/UnhideNPCs/README.md

 ## Notes
 UnhideNPCs works as expected in my testing, but it hasn’t been widely used yet.
 Use with caution, as unforeseen issues may appear.

+UnhideNPCs does nothing while in PvP or WvW.

 There’s no visible in-game UI (unless you are using Nexus), but you can confirm the plugin is active by checking the log file at `<game folder>/addons/UnhideNPCs/log.txt`.

-Does nothing in competetive modes (WvW, PvP).

 Tested on Windows 11 25H2 and Fedora Linux 42 (GE-Proton10-20).